 Pencil grip;

-"Let's salt the soup" ( the child, as it were, rubs a lump of salt);
+"Let's salt the soup" ( the child seems to be rubbing a lump of salt);

 Ball rolling.